theripnono/tello-path-programming-YOLOv5/README.md

 # Yolov5 in a Tello

 This repository consists of two main things:

-  A Yolov5 model for detecting objects using a drone.
+>A Yolov5 model for detecting objects using a drone.
 When an object is detected, it takes a picture and stores it.
-My model is trained to find Mature an Inmature Oranges.

-  An algorithm to start on a grid to find the optimal path between two points
+>For this model a Mature and Inmature Orange detecion model was trained using Roboflow framework. link: https://roboflow.com/

+> An A-Star algorithm used for path-finding and graph traversals.

+### Motivation

+This was my master's thesis, where I wanted to make an orange detector on a drone so that the farmer could check his crop, whether he could harvest or not.
+It also uses the A-star algorithm to show the shortest route with the most oranges to optimise the harvest.

 ### Prerequisites